 With no further ado, here is what I consider the basic categories of hard shell type gear.

 Wind jacket and wind pants

-Bordering more on the soft shell side in many cases, the wind shell-type clothing tends to be more breathable than traditional shells.
-More water resistant that waterproof, it works best for light drizzle, fog and wind esp during highly aerobic activity.
-The old-school unlined wind breaker used on your high school track team is not far removed from this type of gear.
+Bordering more on the soft shell side (such as the classic Marmot DriClime) in many cases, the wind shell-type clothing tends to be more breathable than traditional shells.
+More water resistant than waterproof, it works best for a light drizzle, fog and wind esp during highly aerobic activity.
+The old-school unlined windbreaker used on your high school track team is not far removed from this type of gear.